Personal Care Products: Where are the Phthalates?

 College of Arts and Sciences

-Lunsford, T., Noreiga, J., Korte, C. S., & Doctor, E. (2019, March 26).
+Lunsford, T., Noreiga, J., Korte, C. S., & Doctor, E. L. (2019, March 26).
 Personal care products: Where are the phthalates?
-Poster presented at the College of Arts and Sciences Student Symposium, Lynn University, Boca Raton, FL.
+[Poster presentation].
+College of Arts and Sciences Student Symposium, Lynn University, Boca Raton, FL, United States.